pachyderm/docs/content/latest/reference/pachctl/pachctl_fsck.md

 ### Options

 ```
   -f, --fix              Attempt to fix as many issues as possible.
   -h, --help             help for fsck
+      --project string   Project in which repo is located. (default "joins")
       --zombie string    A single commit to check for zombie files
       --zombie-all       Check all pipelines for zombie files: files corresponding to old inputs that were not properly deleted
 ```

-### Inherited Options
+### Options inherited from parent commands

 ```
       --no-color   Turn off colors.